 Attendance is not a requirement of the course and materials presented at the Study School are made available via the courses virtual learning environment.
 Student feedback has shown us that the event is rewarding, enriching and a useful supplement to online study.

 The MSc Security and Risk Management is based on continuous assessment, with each of the modules comprising up to three assessments.
 The assessments range from formal essays to preparing poster presentations and reflective journal exercises.
-The 30 credit module lasts approximately 16 weeks, with 15 credit modules for 8 weeks.
-The final stage towards your MSc degree is the completion of a dissertation of 15,000 words and you will have approximately five months to complete this.
+The final stage towards your MSc degree is the completion of a dissertation of 15,000 words.